CDRT/docs/su/su_dg/su_dg_ch2.md

 [https://dotnet.microsoft.com/download](https://dotnet.microsoft.com/download)

 ### 2.2.2 Removing Thin Installer

 No registry keys or temporary files relating to Thin Installer are created when the program finishes installing update packages.
 Therefore, to uninstall Thin Installer, you only need to delete the folder containing Thin Installer and all its related files.

 ## 2.3 Installing Update Retriever

-Update Retriever is intended to be installed on an administrator&#39;s system and is not installed on the fleet of client computers.
+Update Retriever is intended to be installed on an administrator's system and is not installed on the fleet of client computers.

 ### 2.3.1 Installation Requirements